h-griffin/datingapp/README.md

 - set current photo to main

 ## adding main photo in nav bar
-- return user photo with uesr object - user dto
+- return user photo with user object - user dto
-- account controller return photot url in account controller log in method
+- account controller return photo url in account controller log in method

 - add photo in user.ts
 - account service
-    change local storage from register to set current ueser
+    change local storage from register to set current user
 - acc service now has access to main photo
 - nav component html
 - 500 server error
     - account controller l66
     - return new user dto
     - first or default tells if source is empty(system argument null exception)
-    - why does user ohtos have no object/source?
+    - why does user photos have no object/source?
     - injecting data context in account controller (not return photo with login )
     - eager load photos in login

 ## update mian image in client
 - set main photo method in member service
-- set main photo method in photo editor componentts these can go anywehre compoter can figure out, location is for passing down and where human can remember
+- set main photo method in photo editor components these can go anywhere computer can figure out, location is for passing down and where human can remember
     - set main photo: reset current user to load observable and local storage img
-    - loop thorugh each photo to reset what is main
+    - loop through each photo to reset what is main
-- photot editor comp html
+- photo editor comp html

 ## delete photo in client
 - users controller
 - memebr service
     - add delete photo
-- photot editor component
+- photo editor component
-    - delete photot method
+    - delete photo method
 - photo editor template html
     - add button methods